 Kashmiri Chai is often over complicated, but let me break it down for you to show you how straightforward it really is.

-TIP: I often do this in my sink to contain stains from splashing!
+TIP: I often do the aerating in my sink to contain stains from splashing!

 Storing the Kahwa: